The best free Microsoft Office alternatives

 FreeOffice contains three apps delivering the familiar combination of word processing, spreadsheets and presentations.
-While the feature set isn't quite as extensive as LibreOffice - it lacks mail merging, and the spreadsheet charts aren't as spectacular - it's faster, can open password-protected Office and WordPerfect documents (provided you know the password) and covers the basics very well.
+While the feature set isn't quite as extensive as LibreOffice - it lacks mail merging, and the spreadsheet charts aren't as spectacular - it's faster, can open password-protected Office and WordPerfect documents (provided you know the password) and covers the office software basics very well.

 As with LibreOffice and OpenOffice, SoftMaker provides a portable version of FreeOffice for Linux and Windows.

 4. WPS Office 2016

 Microsoft-style good looks, but the free edition has limitations

 WPS Office 2016, also known as Kingsoft Office, is one of the best Microsoft Office-a-likes, but the free version does include some important caveats.
 The free office software for Windows begins with a 30-day trial of the Premium version (it reverts to the free version if you don't open your wallet at the end of the month) and printed documents are watermarked.

 It borrows the ribbon interface from newer versions of Microsoft Office, so you'll be up and running in no time, but the drawbacks of the free edition might be enough to put you off.

 Take your document creation to the cloud for easy collaboration